Champagne Cupcakes With Champagne Buttercream Frosting

 They are soft, airy, very moist and have a subtle fruity flavor.
 That fluffy champagne frosting really takes these cupcakes over the top!

-Here are some TIPS for making PERFECT champagne cupcakes with champagne buttercream frosting:
+TIPS for easy champagne cupcakes with champagne frosting:

 - Only egg whites are required in this recipe.
 Do not use whole eggs.